Register to vote

 Each person is responsible for their own registration.

 Registering to vote means you can vote and have your say in local and national elections.
-You can register online at Gov.uk.
+You can register online at GOV.UK - Register to vote.

 Before you start make sure you have: